Scene From A Mall

 Three little words

-spray painted on a park bench.
+spray painted on a fence.

 Far from the only words there,